etoosamoe/eto-app/README.md

 ### Local

-By default `REACT_APP_BACKEND_URL` points to `http://localhost:8000`, it is OK for local development and runs.
-You should change it to whatever-else backend container URL during the runtime.
+By default `REACT_APP_BACKEND_URL` is empty, which means frontend will use relative URLs.

+If you want to run frontend without container (which includes Nginx and will redirect `/api` requests to backend), you must set `REACT_APP_BACKEND_URL` env variable, e.g.:

 ```
 cd frontend